 Employer deficit, augmentation and pension strain contributions are accounted for in the period in which the liabilities arise.
-Any amount due in year but unpaid will be classed as a current financial asset.
+Any amounts due in the year but unpaid will be classed as a current financial asset.

-b) Transfers to and from other schemes
+b) Transfers from and to other schemes